-After a moment of peace and quiet out in nature, it’s time to finish up a huge 3 days in Boston!
+After a moment of peace and quiet out in nature, it’s time to finish up your Boston itinerary!
 Next up, we’re headed to one of the most iconic places in the city – Fenway Park.

 Since it’s a major sporting venue, there are tons of places to eat and drink around Fenway.
 Go ahead and take this opportunity to grab some lunch and take a load off before visiting the ballpark.

-Dating back to 1912, Fenway is the oldest ballpark in the United States.
-It’s home to the city’s beloved Red Sox, who just so happen to be the defending World Series champions.
+Dating back to 1912, Fenway is the oldest ballpark in America.
+It’s home to the city’s beloved Red Sox, who just so happens to be the defending World Series champions.

-As I mentioned earlier, it’s worth it to visit Fenway even if there isn’t a game going on.
+As I mentioned earlier, it’s worth it to visit Fenway even if there isn’t a Boston Red Sox game going on.
 They run tours of the ballpark from 9-5 during the season, even on game days (tours run 10-5 from November to March).